kubecost/kubecost-grafana-json-integration/README.md

 # Kubecost API + Grafana JSON Data Source

 Kubecost is a Kubernetes cost allocation and optimization platform that provides cost visibility and allocation for workloads, clusters, namespaces, labels, and external cloud costs.
-It provides an API that allows you to access the cost data collected by Kubecost.
+It provides multiple API endpoints [https://docs.kubecost.com/apis/apis-overview] that allows users to access the cost data in JSON or CSV formats.

 Grafana is a popular open-source platform used for data visualization and monitoring.
 It supports a wide range of datasources, including JSON API, which allows you to connect Grafana to any RESTful API that returns data in JSON format.